 - Essentials (default)

-Overall, the grid guidance system of Figma is much better than Photoshop.
+Overall, the grid guidance system of Figma is better.
 Photoshop just shows the center lines, but Figma shows (more) lines and distances.

 Also, if you duplicate items, Figma places them at an equal distance, so you don’t have to move them.